raphael-proust/OGL-SRD5/pages/16.magic/default.md

 _Wondrous item, legendary_

-This cube is 3 inches across and radiates palpable magical energy.
+This cube is 7.5cm across and radiates palpable magical energy.
 The six sides of the cube are each keyed to a different plane of existence, one of which is the Material Plane.
 The other sides are linked to planes determined by the GM.

 You can use an action to press one side of the cube to cast the _gate_ spell with it, opening a portal to the plane keyed to that side.
 Alternatively, if you use an action to press one side twice, you can cast the _plane shift_ spell (save DC 17) with the cube and transport the targets to the plane keyed to that side.